Qiskit/qiskit_sphinx_theme/example_docs/docs/sphinx_guide/classes.rst

 Classes
 =======

-.. py:class:: Electron
+.. py:class:: Electron(size=None, name=None)

-    .. rubric:: Attributes

-    .. py:attribute:: charge

-        The charge of the electron.

-    .. py:attribute:: mass
+  Create an electron.

+  :param float size: How big should this thing be?
-         The mass of the electron.
+  :param str name: The name we'll call the electron.
+Nicknames preferred.

-    .. py:attribute:: really_long_named_attribute_that_probably_does_not_fit_nicely

-         A bit too verbose if you ask me.
+  :raises ValueError: You did something wrong

   .. rubric:: Methods

   .. py:attribute:: compute_momentum(velocity)

     Compute the electrons velocity.

     :param float velocity: The electrons velocity
     :return: The computed momentum
     :rtype: float
     :raises ValueError: You did something wrong

+  .. rubric:: Attributes

+  .. py:attribute:: charge

+  .. py:attribute:: mass
+    :type: float
+    :value: 2.1

+    The mass of the electron.

+  .. py:attribute:: really_long_named_attribute_that_probably_does_not_fit_nicely

+    A bit too verbose if you ask me.